jgege/UNI-CSCU9V5/CSCU9V5.md

 ![](images/context_switching.png)

 - when CPU switches to another process, the system must save the state of the old process and load the saved state for the new process
-- context-swtich time is overhead; the system does no useful work while switching
+- context-switch time is overhead; the system does no useful work while switching
 - time dependent on hardware support

 ### Process creation and termination